Five things you need to know about remote simultaneous interpreting

 There are an estimated 400m native English speakers globally.
 A further billion or so have some understanding of English.
 But that doesn’t mean this latter group is comfortable participating with others in English.
 This is something they are often too embarrassed to admit.
 In many fields, cloud based interpretation services are already very popular.
 Take for instance, the areas of medicine and law.
 If communication errors exist in either field, complications can be colossal.
 That’s where a skilled medical or court interpreter is necessary.
 In high risk fields, interpretation services must be offered to prevent confusion and lawsuits.

 Technology has opened up many new opportunities for individuals and organizations to get closer with counterparts in other countries and from different cultures.
-Its ability to drive down costs and improve the user experience has not gone unnoticed.
+Its ability to drive down costs and improve the user experience has not gone unnoticed, and we're so excited to be along for the ride.